Luis García (pitcher, born 1996): International career

 García played for Team Venezuela in the 2023 World Baseball Classic (WBC).
-He made his WBC debut during Venezuela's opening game, pitching three innings versus the Dominican Republic.
+He made his WBC debut during Venezuela's opening game of the tournament and in Pool D play, pitching three innings versus the Dominican Republic.
 He became the first pitcher to strike out at least seven batters in one relief outing in WBC play, also earning a hold as Venezuela won, 5–1.